Assassination of Charlie Kirk: Funeral, memorials, and posthumous honors

 Also on September 11, a letter was published online from 16 Congressional Republicans to House speaker Johnson calling for a statue to be erected in Kirk's memory in the US Capitol.
 On September 15, New College of Florida announced plans to erect a statue of Kirk on its campus in Sarasota.
-Various government officials such as Karoline Leavitt, Mike Johnson, and Robert F. Kennedy Jr. gathered at a prayer vigil at the Kennedy Center on September 14 to honor and give remarks on Kirk's life and work."
-A memorial service took place on September 21 at State Farm Stadium in Glendale, Arizona, and was attended by Erika Kirk, Trump, Vance, and Elon Musk, among others.
+Various government officials such as Karoline Leavitt, Mike Johnson, and Robert F. Kennedy Jr. gathered at a prayer vigil at the Kennedy Center on September 14 to honor and give remarks on Kirk's life and work.
+A memorial service took place on September 21 at State Farm Stadium in Glendale, Arizona, and was attended by Erika, Trump, Vance, and Elon Musk, among others.
 During the service, Trump said in part that Kirk "did not hate his opponents.
 He wanted the best for them.
 That's where I disagreed with Charlie.
 I hate my opponent, and I don't want the best for them."
-During an interview on Fox & Friends on September 19, Cardinal Timothy Dolan of the Catholic Church likened Kirk to a modern-day Saint Paul.
+During an interview on Fox & Friends on September 19, Cardinal Timothy Dolan of the Catholic Church likened Kirk to "a modern-day Saint Paul".

 Firings over comments

-Following the assassination of Kirk, there were widespread terminations or suspensions of workers and students for comments or social media posts either celebrating Kirk's death, or alleged to be critical of Kirk or of Republican efforts to capitalize on his death.
-Those fired included teachers, firefighters, and members of the military and U.S. Secret Service; many received death threats.
+Following the assassination of Kirk, there were widespread terminations or suspensions of workers and students for comments or social media posts either celebrating Kirk's death or alleged to be critical of Kirk or of Republican efforts to capitalize on his death.
+Those fired included teachers, firefighters, and members of the military and US Secret Service; many received death threats.
 Politicians, public figures, and public and private-sector workers also faced firings, investigations, and suspensions over their comments about the killing.

-Far-right activists like Laura Loomer called for violence and revenge, and doxxed people they accused of celebrating or justifying Kirk's death.
+Far-right activists like Laura Loomer called for violence and revenge and doxxed people they accused of celebrating or justifying Kirk's death.
 An organization initially named Expose Charlie's Murderers (later rebranded to the Charlie Kirk Data Foundation) reportedly collected more than 63,000 submissions of public comments about Kirk.
 The website, hosted under the web platform Epik, was removed on September 16 after violating its Terms of Service.
-According to Epik, the domain was registered using false information and they had received credible DDoS threats.
+According to Epik, the domain was registered using false information, and they had received credible DDoS threats.
 Three days after the shooting, the site had accumulated 30,000 submissions; cybersecurity experts characterized the site as a means to coordinate harassment, and as an echo of Turning Point USA's Professor Watchlist.
 Reuters reported that some right-wing influencers who encouraged reporting social media posts had previously mocked political violence; Reuters cited comments from right-wing activists, including Kirk, about past events including the attack on Paul Pelosi.
 Several people were mistakenly identified as having made hateful comments about Kirk or his death, including a Wisconsin elementary school teacher and an IT technician for Walmart whose family had to flee their home after he was doxxed.

 Jimmy Kimmel's show Jimmy Kimmel Live! was temporarily suspended following threats by the Federal Communications Commission to the show's broadcaster, ABC, to revoke its broadcast licences after Kimmel's comments on the assassination.